 What type of marketing campaigns are you engaging?

 Are you bringing your humanity to your job, or are you making decisions by the numbers?

-Are you taking any chances, following your instincts, trusting your gut?
+Are you taking any chances, following your instincts, and trusting your gut?

 Are you being ruled by rational thought only?
 Remember, most people buy emotionally and rationalize their purchase later.